 At Casper, a teacher introduced him to Romaine Patterson, an outgoing lesbian who became one of Shepard’s close friends.
 The two moved to Denver, Colorado, and Shepard worked a string of part-time jobs but always knew his passion was helping people.
 In 1998, he moved to Laramie and enrolled at the University of Wyoming, his parents’ alma mater, because he felt that living in a small town would help him feel safe.
 As a 21-year-old freshman, Shepard studied political science and international relations and wanted to pursue a Foreign Service career.
 Known to be polite, thoughtful and a great conversationalist, Shepard quickly became active on campus and joined the university’s lesbian, gay, bisexual and transgender (LGBT) student alliance.

-Abduction and Murder of Matthew Shepard
+Abduction and Murder

 Just a few months after arriving in Laramie, on October 6, 1998, Shepard encountered Aaron McKinney and Russell Henderson at a local pub, The Fireside Lounge.
 McKinney and Henderson saw Shepard as an easy target and made plans to rob him.
 In the early hours of October 7, the pair lured him away from the bar and drove him to a rural area where they tied him to a split-rail fence, beat him severely with the butt of a .357 Smith & Wesson pistol and left him to die in the near-freezing temperatures of the early morning hours.